Life Insurance Broker, Agent, Advisor: What's The Difference? (Canada-Specific Guide!)

 Marijuana users can expect their premiums to be rated higher than non-users/light-users, but the rated premiums will not be as high as they are for tobacco users.

-The idea of buying life insurance can be intimidating for anyone (except for an insurance broker, hopefully!).
+The idea of buying a life insurance policy can be intimidating for anyone (except for an insurance broker, hopefully!).
 But this is emphasized further for people who regularly use nicotine products.
 Since rates are higher, finding the best life insurance for smokers can be a daunting task.